jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 book have random Characteristics and any important traits listed, allowing Games Masters to create a character from each creature race.
 In addition, Games Masters might like to use the experience rules from the Improving Adventurers chapter in the Legend Core Rulebook to make more powerful creatures for players to confront.
-This is particularly relevant when creating ‘leader’ type characters.
+This is particularly relevant when creating 'leader' type characters.
-For example, if there is a beastman lair within a scenario, it makes perfect sense to have perhaps a dozen of the ‘average’ beastmen and a leader who is much more powerful than the rest.
+For example, if there is a beastman lair within a scenario, it makes perfect sense to have perhaps a dozen of the 'average' beastmen and a leader who is much more powerful than the rest.

 ## Creatures and Intelligence